 As a pastor Ed's particular calling is to aid in the recovery of the distinctive features of Christian identity in the church.
 He notices that the mainline church suffers from communal amnesia that regularly leads to anxiety and despair, draining energy and nerve.
 Ed's passion is to assist in the cultivation of a hospitable, courageous and compassionate congregation that is unashamed in its love of the gospel and of the God who, in Jesus, has called it into existence.
 Ed's preaching and ministry is rooted in seven working assumptions of life in a missional church.
 He is an endorser of the Ekklesia Project.

 University Hill Congregation commissions Ed to speak beyond the congregation.
-He has been the theme speaker at annual conference meetings of the United Church in Alberta & Northwest Conference, Maritime Conference & BC Conference as well as at national and local conferences on worship and congregational renewal.
+He has been the theme speaker at annual conference meetings of the United Church in Alberta & Northwest Conference, Maritime Conference & BC Conference as well as at numerous national and local conferences on worship and congregational renewal.